Incoherent charge transport in an organic polariton condensate: Introduction

-In this paper, we discuss how strong matter-light coupling affects incoherent hopping transport in the presence of a polariton condensate.
-Polariton condensation~\cite{Kasprzak2006,Balili2007,Carusotto2013} refers to a transition to a state with a single, macroscopically occupied, polariton mode.
-In thermal equilibrium this is akin to Bose--Einstein condensation; with finite polariton lifetime this behavior is closer to that of a laser, but with stimulated emission replaced by stimulated scattering.
-Polariton condensation has been seen in several organic materials~\cite{Forrest2010,Daskalakis2014,Plumhof14,grant2016,cookson2017,dietrich16,betzold2019,Rajendran2019,Wei2019}; for a review, see~\cite{Keeling2020:review}.
-In most cases, polariton condensation is driven by optical pumping --- i.e.~using a laser to populate the condensate --- while electrical pumping has been realized with inorganic materials~\cite{schneider2013,Bhattacharya2013}.
-Understanding how incoherent charge transport is modified by strong light-matter coupling and macroscopic occupation is a key ingredient toward realizing electrically driven organic polariton condensates.
-Macroscopic occupation of a condensed mode changes material properties in a similar way to strong external driving.
-As such, the physics we discuss here goes beyond that of incoherent hopping transport ``in the dark''~\cite{HerreraPRL16,Schafer2019}.
+The focus of this paper is on the combined effect of strong matter-light coupling and polariton condensation on hopping transport.
+Polariton condensation~\cite{Kasprzak2006,Balili2007,Carusotto2013} refers to a state with a single macroscopically occupied polariton mode.
+In thermal equilibrium this is akin to Bose--Einstein condensation.
+With finite polariton lifetime it is closer to a laser, but with stimulated emission replaced by stimulated scattering.
+Polariton condensation has been seen in many organic materials~\cite{Forrest2010,Daskalakis2014,Plumhof14,grant2016,cookson2017,dietrich16,betzold2019,Rajendran2019,Wei2019}; for a review, see~\cite{Keeling2020:review}.
+In most cases, polariton condensation is driven by optical (i.e.~external laser) pumping, while electrical pumping has been realized with inorganic materials~\cite{schneider2013,Bhattacharya2013}.
+Some questions about the interaction between a polariton condensate and charge transport have been considered for inorganic polariton condensates~\cite{Myers2018,Cotlet2018,Chervy2020,Li2021}, where it is appropriate to consider Wannier excitons, without strong vibrational dressing.
+In contrast, in this paper we consider organic molecules, and thus a Frenkel exciton picture, with strong vibrational dressing, and incoherent hopping is the principal mechanism of charge transport.
+Understanding how incoherent charge transport is modified by polariton condensation is a key ingredient toward realizing electrically driven organic polariton condensates.

+The questions of modification of chemical reaction rates and of charge transport are closely related, since many chemical reactions can be understood as electron transfer processes.
+This is particularly true for non-adiabatic chemical reactions, where reaction rates are determined by Fermi-Golden rule transition rates between reactant and product potential energy surfaces~\cite{MartinezMartinez2018a,mandal2021theory,li2021cavity,schafer2021shining,Yang2021,li2021collective}.
+Thus this is a similar calculation to incoherent hopping transport~\cite{HerreraPRL16,Schafer2019}.
+Polariton condensation however changes material properties in additional ways, so the physics we discuss in this paper goes beyond calculations of incoherent hopping transport ``in the dark''.
+The question of how chemical reactions are affected by a potential condensate of vibrational polaritons---resulting from strong coupling between vibrational modes and infrared photons---has been recently considered~\cite{Pannir22}, providing a complementary example of this point.